This post was updated on August 28, 2014.

 Meet the Writer

-Christian Skotte is the director of program strategy at Science Friday.
+Christian Skotte is the co-director & head of digital at Science Friday.
 He’s into board games, bourbon, and big ideas.